Essential things to pack for travelling + free PDF printable!

 It’s better to have it and not use it than end up in pain in the middle of the night with no way to reach a pharmacy.
 And yes, again, I’m speaking from experience.

 The same is true about bandaids – not nice to have painful blisters when you want to walk and see things.
-Especially if you are travelling with a goal to hike a lot!
+Especially if you are travelling intending to hike a lot!

-Do not pack any medicine in the checked luggage.
+Do not pack any of your essential medicine in the checked luggage.
 Flight attendants in most airlines will have a limited amount of medicine on board, and you don’t know if you’re allergic to what they have.
+Plus, if your suitcase gets late or goes missing, how will you replace it?

 If it seems too much to fit in a small bag (which might happen if you’re flying something like Ryanair and don’t want to buy the extra cabin bag), definitely just pack the documents and medicine with you.

-A non-essential, but good thing to have on you when flying, is an empty water bottle.
+One of the best things to have while travelling is an empty water bottle.
 Many airports have drinking fountains with clean water which you can use to fill in a bottle (and save a few euros doing so).
 If an airport doesn’t have a water fountain, sometimes the tap water is ok to drink, too.

 If you’re looking for something more specific…